Testing an exact diffraction formula with gravitational wave source lensed by a supermassive black hole in binary

 The normalization length $\xi_0$ is usually taken as Einstein radius $\xi_0=r_{\rm E}=\sqrt{2R_{\rm S}\frac{D_{\rm LS}D_{\rm L}}{D_{\rm S}}}$, where $R_{\rm S}$ the Schwarzschild radius of the lens object.
-As discussed in \cite{2020PhRvD.102l4076G}, for the usual faraway lens, it is difficult to detect the tiny difference between our new diffractive formula and traditional diffractive formula.
-Thus we consider two special cases: the sun as the lens or the lens-source binary system.
+As discussed in \cite{2020PhRvD.102l4076G}, for the usual faraway lens, it is difficult to detect the tiny difference between exact and approximate diffraction formula.
+Thus we consider some special cases: the sun as the lens or the lens-source binary system.